 4. College collegial review committees

+Receive the candidate’s reappointment dossiers in 2nd and 4th years, TPR dossier in 6th’s year, and dossiers in the event of a required administrative review.

 Receive the recommendations from the department collegial review committee and department head.
 These documents may be combined or separate.

 Evaluate dossiers against the departmental criteria.